mwiraszka/LondonChessClub/README.md

 <summary>v5.5.0 - July TBD, 2025</summary>

 - 🚀 Add support for uploading and editing multiple images at a time
+- 🚀 Display tooltip or admin controls menu on touch devices whenever a long-press touch event is detected
 - 🐛 Various minor layout fixes in Navigation Bar and Form Error Icon components
 - 🔧 Create a new Indexed DB service to allow temporarily stored image data to be persisted on page reload